Teradata in the Cloud: Advantages and Disadvantages of MPP Database Systems

 Cloud databases are pressuring traditional data warehousing MPP systems.

-This blog will illustrate the reasons for this and outline the pros and cons of each database system.
+This blog post will illustrate the reasons for this and outline the pros and cons of each database system.

-The Architecture Of A MPP Database System
+The Architecture of an MPP Database System

 Other examples of MPP database systems include Netezza, Amazon Redshift, and Microsoft Azure Synapse Analytics.